RashaMou/igor/README.md

 ### 3.1 Hub

-The Hub is a class that holds the global config, a registry of users, and manages the Channels and Reactors.
+The Hub is a class that holds the global config and manages the Channels and Reactors.

 ### 3.2 Channels